 - Regulation of alcohol outlet density

-- Dram shop liability
+- shop liability

 - Maintaining limits on hours of sale

-Prevention and intervention programs have shown enormous progress, such as Raising Healthy Children, and the Project Toward No Drug Abuse.
+Prevention and intervention programs have shown enormous progress, such as Raising Healthy Children and the Project Toward No Drug Abuse.
 Through training of similarly aged students, identifying healthy social influences, teaching the social norms of alcohol (and that they don’t apply to children), teachers and educational leaders are reaching students to lower the statistics of children consuming alcohol in the first place, as well as becoming more aware of the dangers of drinking in the future.

 Healthcare administrators should become as informed as possible on binge drinking and alcohol abuse to provide the leadership necessary for healthcare professionals and providers to deploy the most reliable prevention and intervention strategies possible.

-Parents of families should take it upon themselves to talk with their children about the dangers of alcohol abuse.
-If parents are well versed in alcohol-related issues, and the proper parenting styles, they can make a significant impact on their children’s decisions toward drinking.
-Encouraging your children to surround themselves with the right peers, and not giving in to peer pressure, and fostering other positive behaviors can play a vital role in healthy habits for the future.
+Parents and families should take it upon themselves to talk with their children about the dangers of alcohol abuse.
+If parents incorporate alcohol-related they can make a significant impact on their children’s decisions about drinking.
+Encouraging your children to surround themselves with the right peers, not give in to peer pressure, and other positive behaviors can play a vital role in healthy habits for the future.